sfomuseum/go-embeddingsdb/README.md

 ### Statically linked extensions (MacOS)

-If you want to build a `emeddingsdb-server` binary with support for DuckDB for MacOS _and_ that has been signed and notarized you will need to compile a custom `libduckdb_bundle.a` library with both the JSON and VSS extensions statically linked.
-Then you will need to use specify that custom library when build the `emeddingsdb-server` binary.
-This is because by default DuckDB loads (and caches) extensions on the fly and those extensions will have been signed by someone other than the "team" with notarized your application.
+If you want to build a `emeddingsdb-server` binary (or any other tool that uses this package as a library) for MacOS with support for DuckDB _and_ that has been signed and notarized you will need to compile a custom `libduckdb_bundle.a` library with both the JSON and VSS extensions statically linked.
+Then you will need to use specify that custom library when building the `emeddingsdb-server` binary.
+This is because the default behaviour for DuckDB is to load (and cache) extensions on the fly and those extensions will have been signed by someone other than the "team" (you) that notarized the `emeddingsdb-server` binary.

+_Note: The following instructions will work if you don't care about notarizing the `emeddingsdb-server` binary but still want local, statically-linked extensions that don't require a network connection to use._

 After a fair amount of trial and error this is what I managed to get working.
 It _should_ work for you but you know how these things end up changing when you're not looking.